ljacobsson/iam-policies-cli/README.md

 ## iam-policies-cli

-CLI for generating AWS IAM policy documents based on a [JSON definition](https://awspolicygen.s3.amazonaws.com/js/policies.js).
+CLI for generating AWS IAM policy documents based on the [JSON definition](https://awspolicygen.s3.amazonaws.com/js/policies.js) used in the [AWS Policy Generator](https://awspolicygen.s3.amazonaws.com/policygen.html).

 Provide an optional SAM or CloudFormation template and it will let you reference resource ARNs using intrinsic functions for defined resources.